See our selection of the week's top eight travel deals, ones which you don't have to be in the US to take advantage of.

 The "Airbnb of home-cooked meals" Travelling spoon invites travellers to eat in local homes around the world.
 With cooking courses in Italy and meals made from scratch on site in Thailand, the Travelling Spoon Black Friday sale is a mouthwatering proposal for any foodie.
 Get 20 per cent off experiences booked from November 29 through December 2 using the discount code BLKFRIDAY20.

-and take your - rock climbing / mountain biking / tour skiing holiday to the next level.
+Use this app to connect with certified adventure sports guides and take your - rock climbing / mountain biking / tour skiing holiday to the next level.
 The app which allows travellers to find trusted adventure sports guides around the world is offering US$57 ($89) off adventures booked through the platform, starting November 15.

 Wild Bum's Black Friday sale is here to offer a discount on hooking you up with a travel guide for your next adventure.
 Guides are there to help you on the ground but also help shape itineraries with local insights so you spend less time planning.
 Get 50 per cent off guides for trips booked from 10am EST ( so 4am Saturday NZDT) until midnight on Monday.